 - Breathing problems.

-If you are considering a gastric sleeve, you must be fully aware of the risks associated with it and be prepared for any possible complications if you decide to go through with it.
+If you are , you must be fully aware of the risks associated with it and be prepared for any possible complications if you decide to go through with it.
 You should also discuss this in detail with your surgeon.
 Your ability to follow the aftercare plan will for a great deal determine how successful your surgery is.